codepath/android_guides/Animations.md

 compile 'com.nineoldandroids:library:2.4.0+'
 ```

+One library that simplifies common animations is called [AndroidViewAnimations](https://github.com/daimajia/AndroidViewAnimations) and makes certain common animations on views much easier to achieve.
+This library is definitely worth a look.

 ### Using ObjectAnimator in Java

 Once we have setup NineOldAndroids, we can use the [ObjectAnimator](http://developer.android.com/reference/android/animation/ObjectAnimator.html) method to execute simple animations for a particular property on a specified object: